citrus-dalv/altrepo_binpacklist_export/README.md

 > altrepo::Exporter exp('url');

 ## Launch
-You have to add library (lib/libaltrepo_export.so) to your system libraries directory.
 Cli-utility compares both branches, selects unique packages in them and packages with the upper version and writes result in JSON format to standard output.
 By deafult cli-program names 'prog'.
 Program expects three arguments: architecture name, first branch name, second branch name.
 Program will terminate if will given another count of command line arguments.